rykng/python-setup/README.md

 # prequisite
 You should already have python3 install in your computer, if not, go to [python.org](https://www.python.org/) to learn more.

-# 1. Create your project folder
+# 1. Create your project folder.
 ```commandline
 mkdir playwright-demo
 cd playwright-demo